 While the health benefits of titanium hammers were not fully realized when they hit the market 16 years ago, enough facts now show that there is a significant rise in user comfort.
-If you factor in fewer pain pills, doctor visits and other muscle or joint injuries, the additional cost of a titanium hammer quickly pays for itself.
-The greater efficiency and the reduction in weight helps reduce the potential for carpal tunnel syndrome and tennis elbow.
-In the end, that means less down time, more productivity and (most importantly) less pain while working.
+If you factor in fewer pain pills, doctor visits, and other muscle or joint injuries, the additional cost of a titanium hammer quickly pays for itself.
+The greater efficiency and the reduction in weight help reduce the potential for carpal tunnel syndrome and tennis elbow.
+In the end, that means less downtime, more productivity, and (most importantly) less pain while working.

 If you use a hammer all day long, anything that can make your work easier and promote better health is something worth taking a look at.
 But don’t just look at it—pick one up and give it a swing!

 Special thanks to Joel Allen, Director of Innovation at Stiletto Titanium Tools for speaking with us about titanium tools.